 Information about hiking up Yr Wyddfa is available on the Climbing Yr Wyddfapage.

 No. Much of the National Park’s land is privately owned.
 However, miles of public footpaths can be found all over the area.
 More information about access in the National Park can be found on the Countryside Code page.

-No. You can only camp in official campsites in Snowdonia National Park.
-The Camping in Snowdonia National Park page has more information on the best ways to enjoy camping in the Park.
+No. You can only camp in official campsites in Eryri National Park.
+The Camping in Eryri National Park page has more information on the best ways to enjoy camping in the Park.

 More information about toilets in the National Park can be found on the Toilets and Facilities page.

 More information about the railway can be found on the Snowdon Mountain Railway page.

 Barbecues can be lit in some areas of the National Park.
 Read the latest information on the Barbecues and fires page.

 There are many places you can take your dog in Eryri.
 Make sure to check the latest information on the Dogs in Eryri National Park page before visiting.

 Many of Eryri’s lakes and rivers are privately owned and you cannot use them for water sports or wild swimming without the landowner’s permission.
 However, information on suitable places for wild swimming can be found on the Wild Swimming and Water Activities page.